-By viewing strategy as a dynamic practice, it becomes possible to perceive and delve into dynamics that allow for better decision-making.
+Viewing strategy as a dynamic practice makes it possible to perceive and delve into dynamics that allow for better decision-making

 What is termed “Strategy as Practice” has in recent years emerged as a distinctive research approach for studying management, decision-making and managerial work (Golsorkhi et al., 2010).
 Simply put, “It focuses on the micro-level social activities, processes and practices that characterize organizational strategy and strategizing.
 This provides not only an organisational perspective into strategy but also a strategic angle for examining the process of organizing”.